idso-fa1-pathology/k8s-cluster-env/README.md

 ```
 ## Step 4.
 Launch K8S Instance for DL Model Development
 * Visit http://hpcexhaproxy.mdanderson.edu/jupyter
-* Toggle on "Custom Environment", and set configurations
+* Scroll to the bottom, and toggle on "Custom Environment", and set configurations
     - _CPUs_: default **32**, range from 1 to 256
     - _Cuda Version_: default **11**, options are: 11 (NVIDIA A100) and 12 (NVIDIA H100)
     - _GPUs_: default **1**, range from 1 to 4
     - _Image_: no default, the format is **hpcharbor.mdanderson.edu/<project_name>/<image_name>:<image_tag>** (e.g., hpcharbor.mdanderson.edu/pchen6/dlenv:pchen6)
-* Click the yellow "Start" at the bottom, and wait 1-2 minutes for environment initiation, retry if encountering Timeout
+* Click the yellow "Start", and wait 1-2 minutes for environment initiation, retry if encountering Timeout